rh-mobb/aro-workshop-content/aro-content/300-app/resilience.md

     microsweeper-appservice-69596ccc54-rkpgj   1/1     Running     0          2m41s
     ```

     In addition you can see the number of pods, how many are on the current version, and how many are available by running the following:

     ```bash
     oc -n microsweeper-ex get deployment microsweeper-appservice
     ```
     Your output should look like this:

-    ```bash
+    ```{.text, .no-copy}
     NAME                      READY   UP-TO-DATE   AVAILABLE   AGE
     microsweeper-appservice   3/3     3            3           18h
     ```